McTavishLab/physcraper_ms/joss_submission.md

     on data availability for molecular datasets".
 They propose a tool to upload and explore user phylogenies to obtain detailed summary statistics on user tree collections.
-    - @freyman2015sumac cites phylota as a tool that "provides a web interface to view all GenBank sequences within ta xonomic groups clustered into homologs" but that does not mine for targeted sequences, as opposed to NCBIminer or PHLAWD.
+    - @freyman2015sumac cites phylota as a tool that "provides a web interface to view all GenBank sequences within taxonomic groups clustered into homologs" but that does not mine for targeted sequences, as opposed to NCBIminer or PHLAWD.
 They compare the performance of SUMAC to Phylota.
 This is also presented in their PhD dissertation [@freyman2017phylogenetic].
     - @chesters2013resolving cites phylota as a data mining tool that compiles metadata